dmarcoux/elixir_templates/README.md

 2. Add the content of [.gitignore](./.gitignore) to your own _.gitignore_.
 3. Start with `nix-shell --pure`.

+## Mise

+Development environment relying on [Mise](https://mise.jdx.dev/) to install Elixir and Erlang.
+It's an alternative to the `nix-shell` approach.

 ## Docker-Compose for PostgreSQL

 Setting up PostgreSQL inside nix-shell is cumbersome, so relying on the official